Concepts

 4. Inventory and Pricing Insights

-One of the unique advantages of Atom11 is its ability to factor in inventory levels and pricing in real time.
-For example, if a product is low in stock, Atom11 can automatically scale down your ad spend to prevent unnecessary advertising costs that would drive up your ACoS.
+A unique advantage of atom11 is its ability to factor in inventory levels and pricing in real time.
+For example, if a product is low in stock, atom11 can automatically scale down your ad spend to prevent unnecessary advertising costs that would drive up your ACoS.
 Similarly, if a price change impacts product profitability, the system will adjust your campaigns to ensure your TACoS is optimized.

 5. Custom Reporting for ACoS and TACoS

-Granular breakdowns of advertising costs at both the product and campaign level.
+• Granular breakdowns of advertising costs at both the product and campaign levels.

 Conclusion

 Both metrics are valuable and can be used to analyze the effectiveness of PPC campaigns.
-It is important to understand the differences between ACoS and TACoS and use both metrics in tandem for comprehensive Amazon PPC optimization.
+It is important to understand the difference between ACoS and TACoS while using both in tandem for comprehensive Amazon PPC optimization.

 FAQs